Margaret River is a name synonymous with great Australian wine.

 Spend some time with Koomal Dreaming in Ngilgi Cave in Yallingup to learn about local Indigenous history and culture.
 You can also visit the Wardan Aboriginal Cultural Centre to see their fascinating collection of traditional art.

-Augusta has its own Historical Museum plus the Leeuwin Lighthouse (Australia’s tallest lighthouse on the mainland), which marks one end of the Cape to Cape Track – the other end lies at Cape Naturaliste Lighthouse near Dunsborough.
+Augusta has its own Historical Museum, along with the Leeuwin Lighthouse (the tallest lighthouse on the Australian mainland).
+It marks the southern end of the famous 123-kilometre-long coastal Cape to Cape Track.
+The other end is at Cape Naturaliste Lighthouse, near Dunsborough.

-Margaret River is famous for its locally produced gourmet cuisine.
+Margaret River is famous for its gourmet cuisine and fresh food scene.

-So much so that it honours all things food and wine at the annual Margaret River Gourmet Escape.
-Don’t worry if you can’t make the festival though.
-There are plenty of choices for quality, farm fresh produce and drool-worthy meals all year round.
+So much so, that all things food and wine are celebrated at the annual Western Australia Gourmet Escape (formerly the Margaret River Gourmet Escape).
+Don’t worry if you can’t make the festival in November.
+There are plenty of choices for quality, farm fresh produce and drool-worthy dining all year round.

 You are spoilt for choice for things to do in Margaret River that involve a spot of retail therapy.

-Sticking with a food theme, don’t miss the Margaret River Farmers’ Market held every Saturday on the south side of the Margs townsite.
-The grand thing about this market is that everything sold must be produced locally.
-Meat lovers can stop by The Farm House stall for the best lamb, pork and beef in the land.
+Sticking with a food theme, don’t miss the Margaret River Farmers’ Market.
+It’s held every Saturday on the south side of the Margs townsite.
+The grand thing about this market is that everything sold must be produced locally, and there are plenty of gourmet delights to taste-test as you browse at the stalls.
+Notable favourites are the Italian treats by Claudio Biscotti, the roasted hemp seeds from Vasse Valley, and the always scrumptious sourdough from Margaret River Woodfired Bread.

 If you dig natural fibres, check out Margaret River Bamboo Basics online.
 Bamboo shirts make the best travel wear.
 You’ll also find them at the Sunday markets at Signal Park in Busselton.